 This course covers the installation and administration of a Windows Server network operating system.
-Topics include managing and maintaining physical and logical devices, access to resources, the server environment, managing users, computers, and groups, and Managing/Implementing Disaster Recovery.
-Upon completion, students should be able to manage and maintain a Windows Server environment.
+Emphasis is placed on the basic configuration of core network services, Active Directory and group policies.
+Upon completion, students should be able to install and configure a Windows Server operating system.
 Classroom Hours (2.00), Lab/Shop Hours (2.00).
-Requisite courses: Take NOS-130 (Required, Previous).